 We, @ SAP, continuously strive to enable our customers/partners to innovate and realize value by accelerating the adoption of SAP Cloud solutions so that they can optimize and transform their businesses.

-In early 2019, SAP had announced the evolution of SAP Cloud Platform towards a Business Technology Platform and as a part of that, came our decision to partner and integrate with hyper-scale cloud providers extensively.
+In early 2019, SAP announced the Business Technology Platform which detailed the journey of SAP Cloud Platform towards being more business-oriented, focusing on required technical capabilities.
+As a part of this announcement also came our decision to partner and integrate with hyper-scale cloud providers extensively, for commodity services.

 This change aimed to provide our customers/partners the freedom to choose any hyper-scaler and leverage those innovations within their existing SAP landscapes.